 Use the Android Viewer to preview content

-The Adobe Content Viewer for the Android is a generic version of the viewer used for testing the digital content you create on the mobile devices running Android 2.2 or later.
-The Android Viewer is updated whenever the Folio Producer tools are updated.
+- The Adobe Content Viewer for Android (legacy) is used for testing the digital content you create for tablets running Android 2.2 or later.

 Use Preview on Device